tmpfs/prism/doc/components.md

     style={{color: 'red'}}>Text</Label>
 ```

+The default styles for a component are extracted by class name so the stylesheet we created earlier already provides styles for our new component!

 ### Mapping Properties To Styles

 It can be very convenient to map properties to stylesheets, this is achieved using `mapPropsToStyle`.
 For example to return a declaration from the compiled stylesheet: